The Ultimate Breakup Guide for Letting Go of Someone You Love & Recovering Yourself

 What are some goals you’d like to set for yourself?

 One of the most powerful tools you have after a breakup is the help that comes from outside of yourself.
+I’ve heard people say they were at their wits end and didn’t know how to move forward and its was only with the help of a neutral third party that they were able to see a way through.

 Fortunately, you are not alone in your healing and recovery process.
 I find people are usually fairly compassionate and empathetic towards people experiencing a breakup.
 Maybe it’s because we’ve all been there and we understand how intense the pain can be.